CHTC/chtc-website-source/get-help.md

 ## Research Computing Facilitators

-To help researchers effectively utilize CHTC, CHTC has Research Computing Facilitators (RCFs) as a result of partnership with the Advanced Computing Initiative.
-Our RCFs can not only assist your in implementing your computational work on CHTC compute resources resources, but can also point you to other on- and off-campus services related to computation and research IT needs.
+To help researchers effectively utilize computing resources, our Research Computing Facilitators (RCFs) not only assist your in implementing your computational work on CHTC compute resources resources, but can also point you to other on- and off-campus services related to research computating and data needs.
 For example, RCFs can:

 * Assist with planning your computational approach for a research problem